BCStudentSoftwareDevTeam/documentation/runbook/new-urcpp-user.md

 title: URCPP Users
 description:
 published: true
-date: 2024-01-10T21:22:05.116Z
+date: 2024-01-10T21:34:08.459Z
 tags:
 editor: markdown
 dateCreated: 2024-01-10T21:22:05.116Z
 ---

 # URCPP Users
-URCPP users can be faculty or staff, and .
-Permissions are set in the application
+URCPP users can be faculty or staff.
+There are unused tables for students in the database.
+Permissions are set in the application.

+Automatic syncing daily via cron.

 ## Importing Users